Metrics Agent

 Create a Grafana instance to visualize metrics.

-If the Grafana instance is created in the default project (same name as the organization), all metrics in the organization are visible.
+If you create the Grafana instance in the default project (same name as the organization), all metrics in the organization are visible.

-If the instance is created in any other project, only metrics of the same project are visible.
+If you create the instance in any other project, only metrics of the same project are visible.

 Instrumenting Your Application

-To enable metric scraping, the application must be instrumented to export metrics in a supported format.
-Details are available in the official Prometheus documentation.
+To enable metric scraping, you must instrument the application to export metrics in a supported format.
+For details, see the official Prometheus documentation.

-Once metrics support is added, ServiceMonitors or PodMonitors are used to configure scraping.
+After you add metrics support, use ServiceMonitors or PodMonitors to configure scraping.

 apiVersion: monitoring.coreos.com/v1